coffee2code/if-file-exists/readme.txt

 Check for the existence of a file and return simple boolean state or display an HTML snippet containing information about the file.

-If `$echo` is set to false, `if_file_exists()` returns a simple boolean (true or false) indicating if the file exists.
+If a format string is not passed to it, the function `if_file_exists()` returns a simple boolean (true or false) indicating if the specified file exists.

-If `$echo` is set to true, then a format string provided to it will be used to display customizable information about the file (such as file_name, file_url, or file_path).
+Otherwise, the format string provided to it will be used to construct a response string, which can be customized to display information about the file (such as file_name, file_url, or file_path).
+If the `$echo` argument is true, that string is displayed on the page.
+Regardless of the value of `$echo`, the response string is returned by the function.

+By default, the function assumes you are looking for the file in the default WordPress upload directory.
+If you wish to search another directory, specify it as the $dir argument and not as a path attached to the filename.

 == Installation ==

 1. Unzip `if-file-exists.zip` inside the `/wp-content/plugins/` directory, or copy `if-file-exists.php` into `/wp-content/plugins/`
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
-3. In one or more of your templates, utilize the template tag provided by this plugin (see examples)
+1. In one or more of your templates, utilize the template tag provided by this plugin (see examples)

 == Template Tags ==